sthierolf/network-automation-scripts/README.md

 # netbox-custom-links
-Examples for "Custom Links" in Netbox to other applications by API calls
+Examples for "Custom Links" in Netbox to other applications by API calls and some other Automation/Python scripts

 # Code and details